aneoconsulting/ArmoniK/infrastructure/localhost/docs/README.deploy.md

     * External storage
 * **ArmoniK components**: are the components of the ArmoniK scheduler ([armonik](../deploy/modules/armonik)).
     * Control plane
-    * Compute plane composed of polling agent and compute
+    * Compute plane composed of polling agent and workers
     * Seq as the search, analysis, and alerting server for modern structured log data.

 For the storage, three types of storage will be created as services in the Kubernetes cluster: